jolars/moloch/docs/implementation/beamerinnerthememoloch.md

 }{}{}
 ```

-We set the fonts and the alignment on the inner content, in such a way
+We set the fonts and the `\centering` alignment on the inner content, in
-that the speaker's note layout isn't affected by the custom formatting.
+such a way that the speaker's note layout isn't affected by the custom
+formatting.

 ``` latex
 \AtBeginEnvironment{beamer@frameslide}{